 The University of Michigan School of Social Work (provider #MICEC-0003) is an approved provider with the Michigan Social Work Continuing Education Collaborative.

-The SW-CE Director/SSW Consultant is a member of the Michigan Continuing Education Collaborative and has held an office as an at large member on the Executive Board.
-Through this involvement she keeps informed of state licensure requirements and gap areas for CE programs.
-In addition, she has been a social work educator for several years.
-She reviews the course content to ensure that the appropriate level is indicated.
-This continuing education offering meets the licensure requirements for social workers primarily at the post MSW level and is also appropriate for BSWs with experience in this area of study.
-It meets the licensure requirements because the offering is evidence informed, skill focused and addresses social work knowledge and professional development needs.
-The CE hours earned are based on the State and ACE guidelines.
+The Social Work Consultant is a licensed master's social worker in good standing and is a member of the Michigan Social Work Continuing Education Collaborative.
+Through her involvement with the Collaborative, she stays informed of state licensure requirements and gap areas for CE programs.
+She reviews course content to ensure that the appropriate level is indicated.
+Offerings are developed to meet the licensure requirements for social workers primarily at the post-MSW level and can also be appropriate for BSWs with experience in the identified area of study.
+Offerings meet the licensure requirements because they are evidence-informed, skill-focused and address social work knowledge and professional development needs.
+The CE hours earned are based on state and ASWB ACE guidelines.

 In order to complete the course/program, participants are required to attend all sessions, complete course assignments and posttests, and complete all course & program evaluations.